redhat-performance/jetlag/docs/troubleshooting.md

 If a machine needs to be rebuilt in the Scale Lab and refuses to correctly rebuild, it is likely a boot order issue.
 Using badfish, you can correct boot order issues by performing the following:

+> [!NOTE]
-**NOTE** The process for the Performance Lab is similar, however the GitLab `config/idrac_interfaces.yml` is specialized for the Scale Lab configurations, and needs to be modified for Performance Lab.
-This is not covered here.
+> The process for the Performance Lab is similar, however the GitLab `config/idrac_interfaces.yml`
+> is specialized for the Scale Lab configurations, and needs to be modified for Performance Lab.
+The
+> necessary modifications are not covered here.

 ```console
 badfish -H mgmt-hostname -u user -p password -i config/idrac_interfaces.yml --boot-to-type foreman